tbedford/ably-delta-compression/README.md

 Point your browser at http://localhost:9000 this displays a simple UI to demonstrate compression levels.

+## Node client

 A node client (`node-client.js`) is also provided, so you can test from the command line.

+To test the node client, run the server with `npm start`, and then in another tab run `node node-client.js`.
+The client will print logging and other debug information.

 ## See also